Bugzey/Team-Midas/7. Documentation/Doc_010 Documentation.md

 – we had on average around 15 missing days for years 2013 – 2016.
 We filled the missing values using linear interpolation.
 – for stations #9421, #9572, #9616, #9642 observations for 2017 year started at November 27, totally missing the values from the previous days.
 For year 2018, observed day are up to September 14.
 A possible solution is to take years 2013-2016 as training set and 2017-2018 as a test set.

 Daily mean values of PM vs number of observations per day for station **#9421** can be explored in the following graphics:

-### Data from sensors
+--  Graphics im EEAimages 2013-2018

 ### Personal sensors - Air Tube